Through the Blue

 Daluz is our favourite in a quieter corner at the far end, with a shallow seabed that stretches for a distance, and decent-for-a-beach-bar fare they can serve to your beach lounger.
 Alternatively, kick-back on grassy lawns of Ippokampus under the shade of mulberry and fig trees.

-Between stretches of sandy shoreline at Alykes are rocky outcrops that only became interesting after kids.
-Easy-access rock pools teem with sea life waiting to be discovered.
-Endless are the hours they spend watching shrimp and baby fish scuttle up and down flooded cracks, collecting and releasing tiny hermit crabs, and dislodging rocks in search of crabs and slithering brittle stars.
+On the edge of Alykes’ sandy stretches are rocky outcrops that only became truly fascinating after we had children.
+Their easy-to-reach rock pools teem with marine life.
+Endless are the hours they spend watching shrimp and baby fish dart between rocks, collecting and releasing tiny hermit crabs, and dislodging rocks in search of crabs and slithering brittle stars.

 Rock pools in Alykes beach, Chalkida